top of page

 Unpacking Trump’s One Big Beautiful Bill: A Deep Dive into Its Tax Provisions

-President Donald Trump’s “One Big Beautiful Bill” (OBBBA), officially passed by the U.S. House of Representatives on May 22, 2025, represents a sweeping tax reform package aimed at extending and expanding the 2017 Tax Cuts and Jobs Act (TCJA) while introducing new incentives and provisions.
+President Donald Trump’s “One Big Beautiful Bill” (OBBBA) was officially passed by the U.S. House of Representatives on May 22, 2025.
+This sweeping tax reform package aims to extend and expand the 2017 Tax Cuts and Jobs Act (TCJA) while introducing new incentives and provisions.
 Championed as a pro-growth, pro-family, and pro-business legislative milestone, the bill has sparked both enthusiasm and controversy.
-From reinstating 100% bonus depreciation to creating new savings accounts, the OBBBA seeks to reshape the U.S. tax landscape.
-In this blog post, we’ll explore the bill’s key components, with a special focus on excess business losses, affordable housing, and accelerated depreciation, and discuss their potential implications for businesses, investors, and everyday Americans.

 What Is the One Big Beautiful Bill?